 Are you facing high interest rates on student loans with months (or years) to go before you have to start paying them back?
-With historically low interest rates resulting from the COVID-19 pandemic, you may wonder if there’s any way to refinance to a new lower rate now and still delay payments until after college.
+You may wonder if there’s any way to refinance to a new lower rate now and still delay payments until after college.

-The good news is Iowa Student Loan offers fixed rates that may be lower than what you have from your current lender.
+The good news is ISL Education Lending offers fixed rates that may be lower than what you have from your current lender.
 Now is the time to refinance to a lower fixed rate you can rely on for the future.

-You should consider refinancing while in college if you can:
+You should consider refinancing while in college if you want to:

 - Get a lower interest rate, which means less interest to repay later.